Product Marketing Manager

 What I Did

-• Led full repositioning: "UBI experiment" → "Social Money infrastructure"
+• Led full repositioning: "UBI experiment" → "Social Money infrastructure", overhauling visual identity, messaging framework, and website copy

-• Established rapid OODA-loop feedback cycles, iterating messaging alongside product dev
+• Established rapid OODA-loop feedback cycles, iterating messaging alongside product development

 • Built reporting structures to track adoption signals and marketing learning